Earliest Signals

 # Operator Oil (MBbl) Gas (MMcf) Producing Wells Signal Wells

-The production table shows which operators have wellfile ML intelligence — extracted permit data and Haiku summaries for individual wells.
-The casefile table shows which of those operators also have active regulatory cases in the NDIC docket pipeline, connecting upstream filings to production activity.
+The production table shows which operators already have structured well-level intelligence in the system.
+The casefile table shows which of those operators also have active regulatory cases, connecting upstream filings to current production context.

-Casefile Intelligence Coverage NDIC regulatory docket — Spacing, Pooling, Enhanced Recovery cases (non-dismissed).
+Coverage Across Operators NDIC regulatory docket — Spacing, Pooling, Enhanced Recovery cases (non-dismissed).

 Reading these signals